siddharthjena-brandscapes/Klarifai-Notebook/backend/markdown_files/24_-_Morocco_-_BHT_-_Report_310724.md

 Base: All Respondents
 # Key Indicators, Imagery and Prominence

-[The content of this slide is simply the title of a section or presentation.
-The slide has a blue background with white text for the main heading.
+[The content of this slide is simply the title of a section or presentation, displayed on a blue background.
 At the bottom right corner, there is a Visa logo and copyright information.]

 ©2021 Visa.
 All rights reserved.
 Visa Confidential  13
 # Funnel Measures